What's the Difference Between a Soloist, String Duo, String Trio, String Quartet, and String Quintet?

 - Balanced blend of melody, harmony, and rhythm

-- Greater harmonic depth compared to a duo
+- Greater harmonic depth and richness when compared to a duo

 - Repertoire spans from classical music to modern compositions

-To hear an example of Artiva Strings performing as a trio, check out this video of our group playing "Marry You" by Bruno Mars!
+To hear an example of Artiva Strings performing as a trio, check out this example of "Marry You" by Bruno Mars!

 String Quartet